-UPDATE: Below is a recent director’s cut from the 2004 Rock and Roll Hall of Fame George Harrison induction ceremony featuring a great Marc Mann guitar solo, followed by an even better one by Prince, arguably one of the the best guitar solos ever.
+UPDATE: Below is a recent director’s cut from the 2004 Rock and Roll Hall of Fame George Harrison induction ceremony featuring a great letter perfect Marc Mann guitar solo, followed by an even better entirely new one by Prince, arguably one of the the best live guitar solos ever.

 And (most of) the original ’68 cast in 1987: